osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

-1. [Route maneuvers](../widgets/nav-widgets.md#next-turns).
+1. [Route maneuvers](../widgets/nav-widgets.md#next-turns) (*only for Left/Right panel*).
 This set of *navigational* widgets is activated during navigation and display information about the distance to the next maneuver.
     3 widgets included: *Next turn*, *Next turn (small)*, *Second next turn*.

 2. [Navigation point](../widgets/nav-widgets.md#navigation-points).
 A set of *navigation widgets* shows the remaining distance to a destination, intermediate point, arrival time to an intermediate point, or travel time for a calculated route.